cositools/cosi-data-challenges/README.md

 - Sky survey of 44Ti point sources
 - Spectral analysis of 44Ti in Cas A

-**⚠️ Pending:** Need to update info about included sources and models. <br />
 We have modeled the diffuse emission from <sup>26</sup>Al and <sup>60</sup>Fe in our Galaxy assuming they follow the distribution of massive stars and are in agreement with INTEGRAL/SPI observations.
 We have also included a model for the <sup>26</sup>Al and <sup>60</sup>Fe emission from the Cygnus region.
-We have simulated the <sup>44</sup>Ti decay from Cas A with 5 different spectral line profiles to test the resolving power of COSI.
-Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.
+Additionally, we simulated extended <sup>26</sup>Al and <sup>60</sup>Fe emissions from the Orion Eridanus superbubble and the Upper Scorpius part of the Scorpius-Centaurus association.
+Finally, we simulated <sup>44</sup>Ti decay from Tycho, SN1987A, Kepler, G1903, Vela Jr., and Cassiopeia A. Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.

 **The challenges will use the following detector response files:**
 - Response26Al.o4.e1805_1812.s10036231691364.m1045.filtered.nonsparse.binnedimaging.imagingresponse.h5